TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 !!! note "This guide is created and maintained by [Lokilicious](https://github.com/Lokilicious) and [PCJones](https://github.com/PCJones)"

-There isn't *the* best way to set up Custom Formats to get German (or German+English dual) audio, it depends on your setup (hardware devices) and your own personal preferences.
+There isn't a *best* way to set up Custom Formats to get German (or German+English dual) audio; it depends on your setup (hardware devices) and personal preferences.

-Some prefer high quality audio (HD Audio), others high quality video.
+Some prefer high-quality audio (HD Audio), and others prefer high-quality video.
 Many prefer both.

-In this Guide we try to give a recommendation which should suite most users.
+In this Guide, we try to give a recommendation that suits most users.

 ---